This program leads to the Associate in Science (A.S.) degree. The Nursing curriculum

 are not guaranteed a seat in the course requested.
 Reinstatement is dependent on clinical

-space availability and a review of the student's academic eligibility.
-Students can
+space availability, review of the student's academic eligibility, and frequency of

 - A total of two unsuccessful attempts resulting in a grade of C, D+, D, F, or a W in